You will find information about the following College centers, labs, resources and student services on this page:

 Director, Office of Collegiate Recovery and Professor, Behavioral Health/Human Services

 Community College of Philadelphia connects students with state and federal financial resources, as well as local community services.
 Its aim is to help students overcome economic barriers so that they can continue with their education and move towards economic mobility.

 At Single Stop, staff will meet individually with students to help them determine and apply for those potential resources and benefits that ultimately enable them to achieve their educational goals.

 - Benefits screening – determine eligibility, then apply for federal and state benefits

 - Financial counseling – financial services to help establish and achieve financial goals

 - Healthcare enrollment assistance – students receive guidance assessing different options to obtain health insurance coverage

 - Immigration consultations – students receive free legal advice about status adjustment and naturalization process

-- Legal assistance – on-site attorneys and off-campus referrals to assist with and answer legal issues
+- Legal assistance – access to attorneys and off-campus referrals to assist with and answer legal issues

 - Referral services – connections to other community resources

-- Tax preparation and filing – on-campus tax preparers assist students with filing tax returns and/or amendments
+- Tax preparation and filing – tax preparers assist students with filing tax returns and/or amendments